SABS-R3-Epidemiology/transmission-heterogeneity-results/README.md

 	jupyter nbconvert --to notebook --inplace --execute $<
 ```
 with X as the description for the file.
 Add the variable `$(FIGURE2)` at the of `all` and `clean`.

 2. Add figure name to list of figures in README.

+Note: Make sure the directory for the data are correct.
+It might be in a different folder than the `branchpro` repository.

 ## Rreproducing figures
 To recreate all figures, type the following commands in the terminal.